Pobjeda: History

 The first issue of Pobjeda was published on 24 October 1944 in Nikšić as a part of the National liberation front of Montenegro (Narodnooslobodilački front Crne Gore).
-Three more issues came out before Pobjeda began to be published in Cetinje, which was Pobjedas home until 1954, when it moved to Podgorica.
+Three more issues came out before Pobjeda began to be published in Cetinje, which would remain Pobjedas home until 1954, when it moved to Podgorica.

+The first editorial team were: Puniša Perović (editor-in-chief), Branko Drašković (deputy editor-in-chief), Jovan Vukmanović (editor of the NOB column), Mirko Banjević (culture column editor), Erih Koš (foreign policy column editor), Aleksandar Obradović (internal column editor) and Radovan Đuranović (editor of NOF column).
+The first editorial was written by Blažo Jovanović.
+He also gave the name to the newspaper.
+One of the first couriers was Vito Nikolić, who later became journalist of the same newspaper.

 Pobjeda was a bi-weekly and weekly newspaper until 1 January 1975 when it switched to daily frequency.
 The change happened when the headquarters of Pobjeda moved from old location (Graphic institute building, at the Ribnica river bank) to the new building, in the new city quarter (Bulevar Revolucije 11).

-For many decades in the SFR Yugoslavia, Pobjeda was sold on news stands in Belgrade, Zagreb, Sarajevo, Split and other large cities in Bosnia and Herzegovina, Croatia, Macedonia, Serbia and Slovenia.
+For many decades in the SFR Yugoslavia, Pobjeda was sold on news stands in Belgrade, Sarajevo, Split, Zagreb and other large cities in Bosnia and Herzegovina, Croatia, Macedonia, Serbia and Slovenia.
 Many news stands in Montenegro were owned by Pobjeda.

 After the breakup of Yugoslavia, copies of Pobjeda were sold in Montenegro and Serbia.

 Pobjeda also published several magazines; today Arena is the first sports newspaper in Montenegro.
-Pobjedas books and publications have received awarded at many prestigious events.
+Pobjedas books and publications have received awards at many prestigious events.